ViegasAdilson/Agenda/README.md

    pass
 ######################## Forms #########################

-# Those are class form that I use to render form in the HTML templates
+# These are class form that I use to render form in the HTML templates

-# Form to creat User for my application with 'username, email, and password'
+# Form to creat User application with 'username, email, and password'
 class RegisterForm(FlaskForm):
    pss

- # Form that will render log in form in the application with an email and password and login button
+ # Form that will render log in the application with an email and password
  class LoginForm(FlaskForm):
    pass

- # Form that will render form to creat Contact on your in the application.
+ # Form that will render form to creat Contact in the application.
 And I use the same form to edit contact
  class ContactForm(FlaskForm):
    pass

 ######################## Routes ##########################
-# Home route that render log in page for User log in the application
+# Home route that render login page, whem User login into application
 @app.route('/', methods=['GET', 'POST'])
 def sign_page():
    pass